👍 Rating — 4.69 (13 votes)

 Most companies aspire to expand their product and brand into other countries.
 It helps with growth and enhances revenue.
 Setting up an ODC is one of the best strategies to progressively build that international presence in a foreign country.
 You can leverage your ODC to build a brand reputation in the host country.

 An ODC promotes globalization and diversity in many ways.
 First, you will have people from different backgrounds, cultures, religions, etc. working with you, which opens your teams up to new perspectives and worldviews to promote innovation.
-Also, you have a team of people with diverse skill sets all working on your product, which enhances efficiency and drives quality.
+Also, you have an offshore development team of people with diverse skill sets all working on your product, which enhances efficiency and drives quality.

-Establishing a software development center in an offshore location gives you access to the talent there in addition to what you have in your home country.
+Establishing a dedicated offshore software development center gives you access to the talent there in addition to what you have in your home country.
 With this, you operate more efficiently and deliver your projects/offerings in a better and more timely fashion.

 Unfortunately, there is often an uneven distribution of tech stack proficiency across the globe.
 Some locations have better expertise in a particular technology than others.
 With an ODC, you will be able to access the specialized technical expertise that may be scarce in your home country.